couchbaselabs/docs-ng/content/query-language/language-reference.markdown

         select * FROM players WHERE score > 100

 * **`GROUP BY`** - Collects items from multiple result objects and groups the elements by one or more expressions.
 This is an aggregate query.
+For example, if you have json documents for books and films and all films have a field "type": "movie" while books have a field "type": "book" you can perform this query:

+        select title, type, COUNT(*) AS count FROM catalog GROUP BY type

+    Any books in the result set will grouped together and returned in an object while all fils will be grouped and returned in another object.

 * **`HAVING`** - This clause can optionally follow a `GROUP BY` clause.
 It can filter result objects from the `GROUP BY` clause with a given expression.